ilonacodes/ilonacodes.github.io/content/blog/react-meetup-at-home24-berlin.md

 description = "In this blog post, I’m going to share my impression about the React.js & React Native meetup in Berlin that I have visited at Home24 today."
 +++

 Hey, there!
-In this blog post, I’m going to share my impression about the React.js & React Native meetup in Berlin that I have visited at Home24 today.
+In this blog post, I’m going to share my impression about the React.js & React Native meetup in Berlin that I have visited at Home24 yesterday.

 If you still didn't have a look at the topic of my blog, so, as you noticed from the title, I am interested in front-end development and at the moments specialized in the JavaScript language and especially in React framework.